Back to blog

 How long does mobile app development usually take?

 A focused MVP can often take 8-14 weeks, a growth-stage app may take 4-8 months, and a complex app with advanced integrations, native features, or compliance requirements may take 9 months or more.
-The timeline depends mostly on scope, platform count, backend complexity, and approval speed.
+Scope, platform count, backend complexity, QA depth, and approval speed drive the timeline.

 What affects mobile app development cost the most?